Why Your Deep Research Agent Fails? On Hallucination Evaluation in Full Research Trajectory: Evaluation and Benchmark

-\paragraph{Action Verification (Explicit Planning).} To assess the validity of planned steps, we employ a history-aware verification mechanism (Figure \ref{fig:eval_three}, top).
+\paragraph{Action Verification for Deviated Intent and Propagation.} To assess failures in the planning stage, we employ a history-aware verification mechanism (Figure \ref{fig:eval_three}, top).
 We provide the LLM with the user query, action history, and top-K relevant prior findings from \textit{Claim Memory} to categorize atomic actions.
-Beyond standard errors like \textit{Action Deviation} ($A_{\mathrm{deviation}}$, irrelevant to user query) and \textit{Action Redundancy} ($A_{\mathrm{redundancy}}$, repetitive steps), we explicitly identify \textit{Action Propagation} ($A_{\mathrm{propagation}}$): actions that are logically sound but grounded in previously hallucinated claims.
-This captures the cascading nature of errors in long-horizon research.
+This yields two error types: \textit{Action Deviation} ($A_{\mathrm{deviation}}$), where a planned step deviates from or misinterprets the user intent; and \textit{Action Propagation} ($A_{\mathrm{propagation}}$), where a planned step is locally plausible but built on previously hallucinated claims.
+We define Propagation Hallucination as: